FoalTS/foal/docs/packages/express.md

 **Params**:
 - `app: App` The foal application.
-- `{ debugMode }: { debugMode: boolean }` If `debugMode` is true then errors thrown or rejected in the app will be displayed in the browser with their traceback.
+- `{ debug }: { debug: boolean }` If `debug` is true then errors thrown or rejected in the app will be displayed in the browser with their traceback.
 If it is false then the browser will display a standard 500 INTERNAL SERVER ERROR.
 - `stateDef: { req: string, state: string }[] = []` Optional array to forward data from the express `req` object to the foal `context` `state`.
 - `logFn = console.error` Log function used to print the traceback of the errors thrown or rejected in the application.